logicspark/berryjam/README.md

 ### Output

-By calling `scan` method, it will scan for Vue components and return `ComponentProfile[]`.
-If you `console.log` the output, here is an example of how it may look.
+By calling the `scan` method, it will scan for Vue components and return `ComponentProfile[]`.
+Here is an example of how it may look.
 For demonstration purposes, we have scanned an open-source project called [Koel](https://github.com/koel/koel).

 <details open>
   <summary>Sample Result</summary>